-As you know, I recommend alkaline water as part of a disease-risk-minimized lifestyle, and I even arrange heavily discounted group buys on the Life Ionizer systems.
+As you know, I recommend alkaline water as part of a disease-risk-minimized lifestyle, and I even arrange a heavily discounted group buy for the LIFE Ionizer systems.
 I have an under-sink unit that I have used every day for several years and LOVE it.

 Readers have been asking me to respond to Mercola’s newsletter.
 It states that alkaline water would be good for becoming initially more hydrated, or for detoxification, but otherwise he doesn’t recommend it.
 He says he doesn’t dispute the short-term health benefits people report but doesn’t think they will last a long time.